marikomakhm/ada-project/TrovatelliT.github.io/text.md

 There is no evident correlation even if the spearman coefficient suggests it.
-Most of the points have a very low number of occurrence in the Panama Papers and there is a few outliers.
+Most of the points have a very low number of occurrence in the Panama Papers and there are a few outliers.
 Those outliers are again mainly either the fiscal paradise or the country that were involved in setting up this scheme.
+As we are interested in finding general patterns, we'll remove the outliers to study the correlations for the majority of the countries.

-Let's try to look for a correlation by removing outliers.
 To do so we will only keep point that are in the bound : `q(.25) - 1.5 * IQR <= x <= q(.75) + 1.5 * IQR`.

 `IQR` being the interquartile range: `q(.75) - q(.25)`\
 `q(t)` being in the t-quantile